By Savandhi Silva, volunteer writer

 But as we adjust to our new routine of working from home, the importance of incorporating some movement and fresh air into our daily routines has become clear.
 Getting outside for a walk around the block before work can provide some mental space between home and work life and help us be more productive.

 Through the Smart Commute program, pointA is hosting a webinar on the benefits of walking, how to plan your route and apps to help you track your progress.
-Learn more and sign up here.
+Learn more here.

 Benefits of outdoor activity